txthanh1178793/Theta-Network-Oracle/Smart Contract/README.md

-# Decentralized Oracle on XDC Network
+# Decentralized Oracle on Theta Network
 ![alt text](https://github.com/DOM-Network/EVM-Oracle/blob/main/PriceFeed.PNG)

 There will be 3 components involved in providing data: